sulleyi/sulleyi.github.io/blog/resources.md

 - [MIT Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/)
   >Incredibly informative course, Gilbert Strang is a wonderful instructor.
-A strong grasp of linear algebra is essential if you want to really understand, analyze, and write your own ML algorithms.
+A strong grasp of linear algebra is essential if you want to understand, analyze, and write your own ML algorithms.

 - [Introduction to Higher Mathematics](https://www.whitman.edu/mathematics/higher_math_online/)
   >Another comprehensive guide if you want to really understand the core tenants of Mathematics.